 This 30 minute program is designed for BIG KIDS four and five years old as they attend story time on their own.
 By this age, children can do more things by themselves, such as listen to stories quietly, participate in activities, follow directions and complete crafts.
 Parents and caregivers do not accompany their preschoolers in the story room, but are asked to remain in the library during the session.

 Story time features picture books, songs, finger plays, puppets, flannel boards, games and craft activities.

 The LEGO club meets Saturdays once a month in the large conference room from 10:00am - 11:00am.
+This Fall we will be exploring stop motion video and creating Lego movies in groups!
 It's open to elementary aged children with no pre-registration.

 FOL Readers' Group Book Discussion

 The Friends of the Library Readers' Group hosts book discussions throughout the year.
 The discussions are open to the public and are held on the second Tuesday, every other month from September through May at 7:00 pm.
 The books are available at the library.
 Everyone is welcome!